zmlka/undisciplinary/mark_wrigley.md

 > white wall is the decorative art of today; that removing decoration is the
 > decorative stance of today's time.
 He knew very well that he was not removing
 > ornament – he newly defined what it should be.
 Just like Adolf Loos, who
-> allowed decoration suitable for the it's time.
-The book, therefore, attempted
+> allowed decoration suitable for it's time.
+The book, therefore, attempted to
-> to get people to think more about ornament than modern architecture.
+> get people to think more about ornament than modern architecture.
 >
 > <cite>Mark Wrigley</cite>, in an interview with Monika Mitášová, Oxymorón
 > & pleonasmus II.
 Translation from Czech by me.